We appreciate your opinion about our site!

 On some days, forecasts may be quite uncertain but still better than no forecast at all – as long as the user is aware of the uncertainty. meteoblue therefore always indicates predictability on the 7- and 14-day forecasts, provides uncertainty ranges (e.g. in the 14-day forecast), diagrams to quickly assess where weather models agree or diverge, and also a short-term verification of the forecast.
-This is valuable information for users of the meteoblue forecasts, and it allows us to monitor our forecast system for errors.
+These provide valuable information for users of the meteoblue forecasts, and it allows us to monitor our forecast system for errors.

-- Multimodel: This diagram shows how weather models agree or differ at a location.
+- MultiModel: This diagram shows how weather models agree or differ at a location.
 A forecast is more certain where the models predict similar weather conditions and where the values are closer to each other.
 Where the graphs show outliers or drift apart, the forecast is more uncertain.
 Note that the weather models are colour-coded to show which forecast comes from which model.

 - Short-term verification: We continuously verify our forecasts with measurement data gathered worldwide.
 For short-term verification, we use data from the weather station closest to the selected location (the distance is displayed at the top) and compare our temperature and wind forecasts (thin black lines) with measurement data (fat black lines and rhomb symbols).
 Forecast error statistics are given underneath each diagram.
 Where we detect unexpected differences between our forecast and a nearby station, we check the station for possible errors.

 What is the meaning of the various symbols used on the web site?
-Expand

 - Pictograms: Weather conditions are graphically summarised by pictograms.
 All Pictograms and their descriptions are listed here.